 Let us serve you with photographic needs, with quality work and quality materials.

-- Kodak Developing
+Kodak Developing

-- Commercials
+Commercials

-the

 BLOHM STUDIO HASKELI, TEXAS

 Just North of Post Office

-Barbigon's LAZY MAR

 At Roxy, Tues., Wed., and Thurs.

-Betty Hutton as Annie Oakley heads the list of star performers in the technicolor musical extravaganza "Annie Get Your formances.

-Prison Rodeo To Be Held For Five Days In October in of Korea and as far as I can HUNTSVILLE-What is contell I was gettin along all right sidered the "Most Famous Rodwithout knowin about it.
-Un- eo on Earth" will open Sunday, derstand, I think the war is nec-October 1 in Prison Stadium, essary, rather stop Russia in her Huntsville, at 2:00 P. M. It will front yard than in ours, but it's be held each Sunday in October the geography that bothers me. and this, the 19th Annual Pris-Why don't they arrange to have on Show, promises to be "bigwars in the same place?
-In the ger and better" than any of the last war I got where I could proprevious "tough v s . tough nounce Tunisia, Crete, Okinawa, etc. but as far as I'm con-Rodeo Director Albert Moore, cerned that's enough geograwho has made this rodeo the phy for a lifetime, but now we greatest penal sporting event in got Korea, Formosa, Pohang, the country, insists that he'll Taegu, Pusan, Hyonpung, Hyop- have the fastest, wildest and thon.
-I tell you, I don't believe roughest show ever staged durmy nervous system can stand ing his 17 years of Prison Rodeo experience.
-Each perform-You take a man after a hard ance of the greater new 1950 day's work, he comes homes to Prison Rodeo will include novelsupper and his wife questions ty acts, standard rodeo events, him a little too closely on how such as calf roping, bareback much he got plowed and men- and saddle brone riding, etc., tions half a dozen things that and exclusive Prison Rodeo featneed fixin around the place, and adds that some of her relatives is comin for a visit, and then he sits down to a pleasant evening of readin the paper and runs into a whole string of unpronounceable, out-of-the-way places, it ruins the rest of the day.
+Betty Hutton as Annie Oakley heads the list of star performers in the technicolor musical extravaganza "Annie Get Your used up the sugar and razor Prison Rodeo To Be Held For Five Days In October in of Korea and as far as I can HUNTSVILLE-What is contell I was gettin along all right sidered the "Most Famous Rodeo on Earth" will open Sunday, derstand, I think the war is nec-October 1 in Prison Stadium, essary, rather stop Russia in her Huntsville, at 2:00 P. M. It will be held each Sunday in October and this, the 19th Annual Pris-Why don't they arrange to have on Show, promises to be "bigger and better" than any of the previous "tough v s . tough' nounce Tunisia, Crete, Okina- events. wa, etc. but as far as I'm con-Rodeo Director Albert Moore, cerned that's enough geograwho has made this rodeo the phy for a lifetime, but now we greatest penal sporting event in got/ Korea, Formosa, Pohang, the country, insists that he'll have the fastest, wildest and roughest show ever staged durmy nervous system can stand ing his 17 years of Prison Rodeo experience.
+Each perform-You take a man after a hard ance of the greater new 1950 day's work, he comes homes to Prison Rodeo will include novelsupper and his wife questions ty acts, standard rodeo events, him a little too closely on how such as calf roping, bareback much he got plowed and men- and saddle bronc riding, etc., tions half a dozen things that and exclusive Prison Rodeo featneed fixin around the place, and adds that some of her relatives is comin for a visit, and then he sits down to a pleasant evening of readin the paper and runs into a whole string of unpronounceable, out-of-the-way places, it ruins the rest of the day.
 As far as I'm concerned, they can bomb Russia in the morning and get this thing over with.
 Two or three wars is about all a man can stand in one lifetime.
 I'm willin to make a sacrifice and stay ignorant if it'll mean world peace.

-Yours faithfully,

-For Farm and Home

-More Magazine Racks!

-DERHAPS your home has one magaine rack, but is one enough?
+Yours faithfully, For Farm and Home More Magazine Racks!
+DERHAPS your home has one magazine rack, but is one enough?
 There probably should be several-one for the living room, another for the porch, one for the recreation room and another for a bedroom, perhaps.